BrotherBoard/BombApps/README.md

 # BombApps
-Some android apps i made, which i find useful (for me) To get my apps after nuking I just git clone this, so this is like a cloud for me
+Some android apps i made, which i find useful (for me) To get my apps after nuking I just git clone this, so this is like a cloud for me.
+They are more advanced than they look, and being updated w new features.

 Included: